mocks-server/website/docs/api/javascript/alerts.md

 ### onChange()

 __`core.alerts.onChange(callback)`__: Add a callback to be executed when alerts change.
 Returns a function for removing the added callback.
-The event will be triggered whenever an item in the current collecion or any of the descendent collections change.
+The event will be triggered whenever an item in the current alerts collection or any of the descendent collections change.
 Changes in parent collections are ignored.
 * `callback()` (Function): Function to be executed whenever alerts change.

 ```mdx-code-block